GCUGreyArea/regex-parser/README.md

 ## Notice

-This is a proof of concept application to demonstrate a principal in the architecture of parsing.
+This is a proof of concept application that was developed on MacOS to demonstrate a principal in the architecture of parsing.
 It does not have a framework and has not been written to be efficient or to production standards.
+It has been ported to Linux, but the build might not be stable yet.
+Specifically the dependancies and external libraries.

 ## Terminology